January 2026 Heritage Celebrations

 Suicide prevention should not be limited to a single day, week, or month, but should receive attention every day.
 For those who are struggling, please remember that you matter and that there are resources dedicated to helping you in your time of need.

 ODI and the Provost’s Office also believe that UConn is stronger for the inclusion of Hispanic and Latine peoples, cultures, and traditions.
-We are also proud that our UConn Stamford campus is an accredited Hispanic-Serving Institution (HSI).
-The University has resources to help these communities navigate the unique challenges in higher education settings, including PRLACC, the Association of Latinx/a/o Faculty and Staff (ALFAS), and the Center for Career Development.
+We are also proud that our UConn Stamford and UConn Waterbury campuses are accredited Hispanic Serving Institutions (HSI).
+The University has resources to help these communities navigate the unique challenges in higher education settings, including PRLACC, the Association of Latine/a/o Faculty and Staff (ALFAS), and the Center for Career Development.
 UConn is also proud of El Instituto: Institute of Latina/o, Caribbean, and Latin American Studies, which supports the developing of hemispheric and Latine-centered perspectives and of La Comunidad Intelectuala learning community that recognizes and critically examines Latina/o, Caribbean, and Latin American cultures, customs, and traditions at UConn and beyond.

 Cultural and Federal Holidays:

-Labor Day (September 2): This federal holiday, always held on the first Monday of September, celebrates the American labor movement and pays tribute to American workers.
-While this day is set aside to celebrate improvements made to working conditions in the United States, September also has two other labor-related holidays that remind us of the continued need to address race- and gender-based disparities in pay.
+Labor Day (September 1): This federal holiday, held on the first Monday of September, celebrates the American labor movement and pays tribute to American workers.
+This day is set aside to celebrate improvements made to working conditions in the United States.

-We also recognize that UConn occupies lands taken from Native and Indigenous peoples accounted for in the Land Acknowledgement statement, and we encourage reading this statement out loud before any event held on university property, incorporating it in UConn websites, and including it in course syllabi.
-Furthermore, we note that the University continues to profit from sale of other land taken by violent dispossession under the auspices of the 1862 Morrill Act.
-To see UConn’s participation in this legacy, visit the Land Grab CT website, a resource put together by UConn’s Greenhouse Studios in conjunction with the Native American Cultural Programs (NACP), the Native American and Indigenous Students Association (NAISA), and the Dodd Impact Initiative at the Human Rights Institute.
+We also recognize that UConn occupies lands taken from Native and Indigenous peoples accounted for in our Land Acknowledgement Statement, and we encourage reading this statement out loud before any event held on University property, incorporating it in UConn websites, and including it in course syllabi.
+Furthermore, we note that the University continues to profit from the sale of other land taken by violent dispossession under the auspices of the 1862 Morrill Act.
+To see UConn’s participation in this legacy, visit the Land Grab CT website, a resource put together by UConn’s Greenhouse Studios in conjunction with the Native American Cultural Programs (NACP), the Native American and Indigenous Students Association (NAISA), and the Dodd Impact Initiative at the Human Rights Institute

-International Equal Pay Day (September 18): This day was first acknowledged in 2019 to illuminate persistent pay discrimination and wage gaps that disproportionately affect women and people of color across all occupations.
-Unequal pay leads to lower wealth accumulation and has generational impacts.
+International Equal Pay Day (September 18): This day was first established in 2019 to illuminate persistent pay discrimination and wage gaps that disproportionately affect women and people of color across all occupations.
+The United Nations celebrated International Equal Pay Day on September 18, 2020, to accelerate the realization of the principle of “equal pay for equal work of equal value” and ensure recognition of women’s major contribution to the economy.

 To see more information about resources and events happening this month and throughout the semester, please visit our events page at www.diversity.uconn.edu/events.
 ODI writes these letters in collaboration with our partners across the UConn system.
 If we inadvertently omitted a cultural or religious holiday, please let us know by emailing us at diversity@uconn.edu